Ukraine

 Image

-LWF Ukraine coordinates and works closely with the Government of Ukraine, local authorities, the LWF member church, ACT Alliance members, civil society organizations, UN agencies, local NGOs and other relevant actors.
+LWF Ukraine coordinates and works closely with the Government of Ukraine, local authorities, LWF member church (GELCU), ACT Alliance members, civil society organizations, UN agencies, local NGOs and other relevant actors.

 Share on Twitter